doc4d/4d-web-studio/docs/getting-started/configuration.md

 The recommended resolution is 1920x1080.
 ## Enabling access to the web studio

 By default, access to the web studio is not granted.
-You need to enable access to it on the database level and on the `WebAdmin` web server level.
+You need to enable access to it on the project database level and on the `WebAdmin` web server level.

 1. To enable access to the web studio on the database level, you need to check the option on the [web server configuration page](../WebServer/webServerAdmin.md#enable-access-to-the-web-studio).